-Education is a partnership between the school and the parent.
-We encourage you to work with us.
-Throughout the year we will provide you with suggestions, which will help your child.
+Education is a partnership between the school and the home.
+We encourage you to work with us to benefit your child.
+Throughout the year, we will provide you with suggestions that will help your student.
 Please take advantage of these suggestions and stay in touch with us.
-Our staff is always open to your insights and observations that will help us provide the best possible education for your child.
-As a team, we will maintain the high standards set at Forest Hill School.
+Our staff is always open to your insights and observations that will help us to provide the best possible education for your child.
+As a team, we will work hard to maintain high standards at Forest Hill School.